Ichaelus/Github-Classifier/Documentation/Documentation.md

 * **Average Levenshtein distance of foldernames**

 #### Numerical features

-#### Dismissed features:
-* **Commit messages:** We considered them to not obtain enough valuable information to sacrifice both the increase in input-dimension for the classifiers and necessary api-calls.
-* **Commit count**: Weren't used as we didn't measure any correlation with specific classes.

 #### Metadata:
 * **hasDownload**: Boolean value if repository can be downloaded directly.